sCrypt-Inc/boilerplate/README.md

 # sCrypt Project Boilerplate
 [![Build Status](https://travis-ci.com/sCrypt-Inc/boilerplate.svg?branch=master)](https://travis-ci.com/sCrypt-Inc/boilerplate)
+## Prerequisites
+Make sure you have the [sCrypt Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=bsv-scrypt.sCrypt) installed.

 ## Guide

 [**sCrypt**](https://scryptdoc.readthedocs.io) is a high-level programming language for writing smart contracts on Bitcoin SV.
 This project provides examples to help developers learn and integrate sCrypt smart contracts to their Javascript-based projects.
 Our recommended procedure of developing smart contract based applications is as follows:

 1. Contract Development and Test

-[The sCrypt Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=bsv-scrypt.sCrypt) is a tool for developers to write, test, and debug sCrypt smart contracts.
+The [sCrypt Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=bsv-scrypt.sCrypt) is a tool for developers to write, test, and debug sCrypt smart contracts.

 2. Contract Integration and Application Launch